iExecBlockchainComputing/katacoda-scenario/hello-world/step3.md

 if you prefer, you have a web RLC faucet interface : https://faucet.iex.ec/

-After the transaction is processed, you can check your new RLC balances :
+After the transaction is processed, after few seconds, you can check your 10 nRLC received with :

 `iexec wallet show`{{execute}}